AnalyticsGate/AGR-OnPrem-Setups/docs/releasenotes/2024/AGROnPrem-640-beta.md

 ### AnalyticsGate OnPrem Reporting

 *New Features*
-- Update all included Packages
+- Updated all included packages
-- Support for setting qlik varibales
+- Support for setting Qlik variables

 *Fixed Bugs*
-- Wrong HTML color value in certain situations
+- Fixed wrong HTML color value in certain situations
 - Small fixes in the calc engine